Alejandro Vázquez

-Alejandro Vázquez Sotorrío (born 16 March 1983) is a Spanish footballer who plays for UD Los Barrios as a left back.
+Alejandro Vázquez Sotorrío (born 16 March 1983) is a Spanish former footballer who played as a left back.

 Football career

 Vázquez was born in Gijón, Asturias.
 After playing for every rank at local Sporting de Gijón's youth system, he could only amass three appearances for the first team in two seasons combined, both in the second division.

 Vázquez then spent three additional years at lowly CD Linares, signing for 2008–09 with another second level club, Levante UD, and appearing very rarely in his sole campaign after which he was released, joining Alicante CF in Segunda División B. After spells in Alicante and AD Ceuta, Vázquez played for several clubs in Tercera División.